Here’s How to Clean out the Fridge Like Ree Drummond

 New year, new fridge—or at least that’s currently the motto over at Ree Drummond’s ranch.
 Everyone’s favorite pioneer woman shared the transformation of the inside of her fridge over on Instagram, and the before-and-after photos will seriously have you burning with fridge envy.

-After a few minutes of gazing at her perfectly organized refrigerator shelves, there’s actually quite a few fridge organizing tips for us to steal.
+After a few minutes of gazing at her perfectly organized refrigerator shelves, we’ve found quite a few fridge organizing tips to steal.

 1. Separate your fridge into categories